Jbleezy/BO1-Reimagined/README.md

 * Fix Ballistic Knife first raise anim (shows knife at very bottom center of screen at end of anim)

 ## GRIEF TODO:
-* Race: use player names for score HUD instead of grief icon
-* Search & Rezurrect: fix score HUD not updating correctly (updates for wrong team when enemy team wins)
 * Fix half points end sound playing for all players
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)
 * Add EMP grenades to grief